Paying forward the opportunities they received

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Presbyterians Today, Racial Equity, Women’s Ministries
+Categories: Presbyterians Today, Racial Justice, Women’s Ministries

 Tags: african-american, leadership, mentor, mentoring, pastoral ministry, women of color